What Your Guests Are Really Thinking

 Guest Complaint #2: You picked a bad day.

 We've had weddings on every holiday, from Mother's Day to Super Bowl Sunday (yes, that counts as a holiday).
-You must realize that we'd rather be with our moms or watching the game instead of going to your wedding on those days.
-And please don't ruin our holiday weekends.
-We get it; you can save a bundle if you get hitched on the Sunday before Memorial Day, but maybe we'd like to be vacationing then.
-At the very least, please don't get married on some random Tuesday night.
-That means we have to take off two days from work -- one day for the wedding, the other to recuperate -- just to go!
-Let us use our vacation days for vacations.
+We love you, but we'd rather be with our moms or watching the game on those days.
+And please don't take our holiday weekends too.
+Yes, we know you can save if you get hitched on the Sunday before Memorial Day or Labor Day, but maybe we like to take our vacations then too.
+If nothing else, don't get married on a random Tuesday night.
+That means we have to take off at least two days from work just to go!
+We want to celebrate your new life, but we have our lives going on too.

 Guest Complaint #3: The food isn't great.

-Why would you bother spending thousands on your flowers if your food is going to taste terrible?
+Why would you bother spending thousands on your flowers if your food is going to taste just okay?
 We want a delicious meal way more than we want pretty centerpieces.
-You don't know this, but we actually think of that $200 gift as a contribution to a great meal.
 If it's not as good as something we'd have at a restaurant, we're going to be disappointed.
 Even if the food is tasty, don't make us go hungry.
 We don't need an eight-course meal, but we don't want to have to push through other guests just to get to the tiny hors d'oeuvres you're calling dinner.

 Guest Complaint #4: You're boring us.